artefactual/atom-docs/user-manual/data-templates/dacs-template.rst

 **ISAD CSV Column** N/A

+**DACS Rule**: N/A

+**EAD** Not mapped to EAD.

+**Notes**

-**DACS Rule** To create a relationship between this description and another description held in AtoM, begin typing the name of the related description and select it from the autocomplete drop-down menu when it appears below.
+To create a relationship between this :term:`archival description` and another description held in AtoM, begin typing the name of the related description and select it from the autocomplete :term:`drop-down menu` when it appears below.
 Multiple relationships can be created.

-**EAD** Not mapped to EAD.
+For more information, see:

+* :ref:`link-related-descriptions`

 .. _dacs-publication-notes: